Incentive Activities to Maximise Memorability

 According to the National Employee Research Survey, over 90% of employees stated that recognition at work is important to them.

-Insights like this are one of the primary reasons incentive schemes have become increasingly popular in recent years.
+Insights like this are one of the primary reasons incentive travel schemes have become increasingly popular in recent years.
 Companies that seek to reward and retain their employees frequently use incentives, which can be designed to suit a wide range of demographics amongst a workforce.

-As modern businesses become convinced of the effectiveness of incentive activities in motivating employees, such events are becoming increasingly common.
+As modern businesses become convinced of the effectiveness of incentive travel activities in motivating employees, such events are becoming increasingly common.
 The question is, what can you do to make your incentive events stand out?

 Start the planning process early: